flavell-lab/BrainAlignNet/README.md

 `DeepReg` is a deep learning toolkit for image registration.
 BrainAlignNet uses a [custom version of `DeepReg`](https://github.com/flavell-lab/DeepReg) with a novel network objective.

-Clone or download our custom DeepReg; then run `git install .` at its root directory to install the package.
+Clone or download our custom DeepReg; then run `pip install .` at its root directory to install the package.

 ### euler_gpu

 `euler_gpu` is a GPU-accelerated implementation of Euler registration using pytorch.

-Clone or download [`euler_gpu`](https://github.com/flavell-lab/euler_gpu) and run `git install .` at the root directory.
+Clone or download [`euler_gpu`](https://github.com/flavell-lab/euler_gpu) and run `pip install .` at the root directory.

 ## data preparation